TJCole03/Tomatoes/readme.md

 - In .env file, add MONGO_URI and SECRET values
 - Type command: `npm i` in terminal

-- To start server and start app in dev mode: Type command: `npm run dev` See messages: `Michael Phelps eats 3002 calories at breakfast` and `My Old Nanny Grows Oranges`
+- To run server and start app in dev mode: Type command: `npm run dev` See messages: `Michael Phelps eats 3002 calories at breakfast` and `My Old Nanny Grows Oranges`
         - User is now connected to server and MongoDB
+- To start app outside of dev mode, type `npm run start`

 ### User_Create_Login_and_Logout_in_Postman
 -------------------------------------------------------------------------------------------